denwong47/shell/README.md

 # shell
-Pythonic implementation of shell commands in Linux and macOS>
+Pythonic implementation of shell commands in Linux and macOS.

 The primary purpose of this module is to use subprocess to run shell commands, including unix piping.